Qualified Returned Peace Corps Volunteers (RPCVs) bring their world experience to campus and receive a scholarship and guaranteed internship.

 The following degree programs are offered to Peace Corps Fellows:

 - MA in International Environmental Policy

 - MA in Teaching English to Speakers of Other Languages (TESOL)

-- MA in International Policy Studies
+- MA in International Policy and Development

 - MA in International Education Management